1996 in LGBT Rights

 • November 26

-Article 32 of the constitution defines marriage to be between a man and a woman.
+Article 32 of the Constitution of Belarus defines marriage to be exclusively between a man and woman.

 • November 1